 Publication of the application on the Google Play Store

-Once your application is ready and optimized, the last step is to publish it on the Google Play Store to make it available for download and use by the public.
+Once your app is ready and optimized, the last step is to publish it on the Google Play Store so that it is available for public download and use.

 Java

-Numerous application developers Android applications use Java.
-It's a widely used programming language that offers robust features for Android application development.
+Numerous application developers Android uses Java.
+It is a widely used programming language that offers robust features for developing Android applications.

 Kotlin